 - Tools and work-specific clothing.
 The item is needed to perform your job e.g. tools that tradesmen use, equipment that hairdressers use, special shoes such as steel cap boots.

 - Safety items.
 Item's needed for self-protection or safety when doing your job e.g. sunscreen and sunglasses if you are required to work outside

 - Laptops and mobile phones.
 If these are used for work purposes you're able to claim it on tax (if you have a laptop that you use for work and personal use, you're only entitled to claim the portion that you use for work).

 - Courses and conferences.
 Self-education expenses, such as courses and certificates, need to be directly related to your profession and will help you get a promotion or a pay rise.

-2. Claim tax deductions for working at home (even if you don't do it that often)
+Tip 2.
+Claim tax deductions for working at home (even if you don't do it that often)

 If you work from home full time, part time or only on the odd occasion, you're eligible to claim this as a tax deduction.
 Even if it's just one day a month - don't think you're not eligible to make a claim.
-For example, if you're running a business from home (full-time or part-time) that requires you to use computers, phones and other electronic devices, you could be eligible to claim deductions on certain costs.
-This even included the cost of your home internet and electricity bills!
+For example, if you're doing a job from home (full-time or part-time) that requires you to use computers, phones and other electronic devices, you could be eligible to claim deductions on certain home-running costs.
+This even includes the cost of your home internet and electricity bills!